ajaygtm/Moneyballing-Bank-Marketing/analysis/README.md

 ## Missing Values

 Due to the data being collected through **phone call interviews,** many clients refused to provide some information.
 This missing data is not at random so it should be modelled.
-The missing values are marked as “unknown” in the data set.
+The missing values are marked as **unknown** in the data set.

 ![missing_values_plot](https://user-images.githubusercontent.com/16735822/38424599-33d3f3d0-39cf-11e8-908b-036db73fa978.png)

-In the training dataset, there are 19.5% missing values in default, 4% missing values in education, and so on.
+In the training dataset, there are **19.5%** missing values in **default**, **4%** missing values in **education**, and so on.
 We can also look at the histogram from the above figure which clearly depicts the influence of missing values in the attributes.
-There are no missing values in the test data.
+There are **no missing values in the test data.**

 ## Imputation

 There are a number of different methods to handle missing data.
-Since the attributes with missing values are dichotomous and also categorical with more than two factors, we will use **Multivariate Imputation by Chained Equations (MICE)** with ***logistic and polytomous logistic regression methods*** for dichotomous and multiclass categorical variables respectively.
+Since the attributes with missing values are dichotomous and also categorical with more than two factors, we will use **Multivariate Imputation by Chained Equations (MICE)** with ***logistic*** and ***polytomous logistic regression methods*** for dichotomous and multiclass categorical variables respectively.